-Whether it's the pandemic keeping you home for Quarantine Halloween or some other reason why you won't be Trick or Treating this year, there are lots of fun Halloween activities that kids can do to have a memorable night.
+Whether or not you decide to go Trick or Treating, there are lots of fun Halloween activities that kids can do to have a memorable night.

-We've put together a list of 10 Fun Halloween Activities that are a great alternative to Trick or Treating.
+We've put together a list of 10 Fun Halloween Activities that your Family will Love.